Farmworker: In the European Union

-For the 27 member states of the European Union in 2009, 77 percent of the overall average agricultural labor force was family members; however, in Slovakia, the Czech Republic, Bulgaria, Hungary, and Estonia, family members were not predominant in the agricultural labor force.
+For the 27 member states of the European Union in 2009, 77 % of the overall average agricultural labor force was family members; however, in Slovakia, the Czech Republic, Bulgaria, Hungary, and Estonia, family members were not predominant in the agricultural labor force.
 Hired labor accounted for more than half of the total (hired plus family) labor in the horticulture sector.
 In the 27 states, the average wage of farm workers was €6.34.
 In 2010, there were estimated to be about 25 million agricultural workers, including farm family members, in the EU-27 states; many were part-time workers.
 The full-time equivalents were estimated to be about 10 million.

 Careers

-The share of employment in agriculture, forestry and fishing in total employment declined globally by 13 percentage points between 2000 and 2021, to 26.6 percent.
+The share of employment in agriculture, forestry and fishing in total employment declined globally by 13 %age points between 2000 and 2021, to 26.6%.
 Yet, agriculture remains the second largest source of employment worldwide after the services sector.